dennisfabri/l2fprod-common/README.md

 # L2FProd.com Common Components

-:warning: This project is no longer maintained.
-Not guaranteed to compile with modern JDK.
+:warning: This project is not under active development.
+Current changes only include update to Java 11, introduction of java modules and source cleanup.

 Swing has lot of components built-in but still some are missing.
 This project provides the developer community with these missing